JasonPad19/PowerBIScanner/README.md

 - Do we have DAX measure? what are the DAX scripts?

+# Please Star PowerBI Scanner if you like it.

 # Methodologyy
 PowerBI template is using DataModelSchema to store the metadata.